toonnyy8-notes/UnDiff/slides.md

 </div>

-<span v-click>UnDiff showcases the latent potential s in solving general inverse problems for speech processing under the premise of **Unsupervised Learning**.</span>
+<span v-click>UnDiff showcases the latent potential in solving general inverse problems for speech processing under the premise of **Unsupervised Learning**.</span>

 </p>